 You know that feeling when your body might be heading downhill?

-That twinge of stomach uneasiness prompting you to slide your plate away or avoid eating all together.
+That twinge of stomach uneasiness prompting you to slide your plate away or avoid eating altogether.
 That realization that you better go to your hotel room before you board the long tour group bus ride.

 We’ve all been there.
 In fact, one in six Americans will suffer from food poisoning every year.

 Normally your body will recover within a couple of days if it’s from food poisoning, but there are a few things you can do to minimize recovery time if you get sick.
-Dr. Douglas Massop of West Des Moines, Iowa, offers six suggestions:
+Dr. Douglas Massop of West Des Moines, Iowa, offers the following advice:

 - Stop eating solid foods as soon as the symptoms start to occur.

-- In many parts of the world, the tap water might make you sick.
+- Drink bottled water.
+In many parts of the world, the tap water might make you sick.
 If you are not a local who is accustomed to the native bacteria, consider drinking bottled water.
 IndependentTraveler.com provides great information on drinking water safety while traveling.

 - Avoid any anti-diarrhea medication.
 This can be a viable option, but should only be taken under the guidance of a physician.
 Once you have successfully eaten and held down food and water, a fever reducer such as Ibuprofen may be taken to relieve any discomfort.